How we test grills: a behind the scenes look at H&G's grill tests

 This is the most obvious and crucial test.
 There are more complex reasons behind our other tests but this one is very simple.
 If your grill can't hack burgers and sausages then there's no point having it in the first place.
 These are the crux of any good cookout, so success here is vital.

 We're looking for speed, fuel efficiency, and minimal sticking to the grill.
 We want attractive, blackened grill lines on the outside and juicy, succulent meat on the inside.
-The heat should be very hot but not soo strong that it dries out the meat, nor too weak that they take too long to cook.
+The heat should be hot but not so strong that it dries out the meat, nor too weak that it takes too long to cook.
 The gold standard is that the burgers and sausages cook in around 10 minutes, are well-browned - we usually cook them well-done to cover every angle - and taste delicious.

 Vegetable skewers

 Vegetable skewers are a more technical test than the burger and sausage tests.
-Testing these not only lets us see how a grill will fare with vegetarian and vegan dishes, but also with how the grill can handle more delicate cooking.
+Testing these not only helps us assess how a grill will fare with vegetarian and vegan dishes but also how the grill can handle more delicate cooking.

 They also reveal more fiddly aspects that you might not consider when you're looking to buy a grill, such as the width between the grill lines.
 I've lost count of how many slices of grilled vegetable I've lost between grills with wide gaps.
 The skewers also reveal other design and safety features, like any lips or edges on a hot grill where you might catch yourself as you turn a kebab skewer.